bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

 The Bokeh layout system is not a completely generic, general purpose layout engine.
 It is intentionally sacrifices some capability in order to make common use cases and scenarios simple to express.
-Extremely nested layouts with many different sizing modes may yield undesirable results.
-For such cases it is recommended to use the methods in :ref:`userguide_embed` along with your own custom templates.
+Extremely nested layouts with many different sizing modes may yield undesirable results, either in terms of perfomance, or visual appearance.
+For such cases it is recommended to use the methods in :ref:`userguide_embed` along with your own custom HTML templates in order to take advantage of more sophisticated CSS layout possibilities.

 .. |column|    replace:: :func:`~bokeh.layouts.column`
 .. |gridplot|  replace:: :func:`~bokeh.layouts.gridplot`